No. 3 Ohio State has no problem with Spartans in 52-12 win

 Michigan State (2-4, 2-4) was coming off a win over another undefeated team — Northwestern — but the Spartans were overmatched Saturday.
 Rocky Lombardi was shaken up and left the game after being sacked in the second quarter, and by that time, the rout was already on.

+“Outings like this are not acceptable, and I don’t care who we’re playing,” Michigan State coach Mel Tucker said.
+“Even though that was a good team, when I turn on the film, I’m going to be sick to see some of the things that we did.”

-Among the players who missed the game were offensive linemen Thayer Munford, Josh Myers and Nicholas Petit-Frere.
+Among the players who missed the game for Ohio State were offensive linemen Thayer Munford, Josh Myers and Nicholas Petit-Frere.
 Linebacker Tuf Borland was also out.

 Fields scored on two short runs in the first half, sandwiched around a 28-yard touchdown pass to Garrett Wilson.
 Fields also hustled down the field to throw a late block on Trey Sermon’s 64-yard touchdown run in the third quarter.